NativeScript/docs/content/configuration/vite.md

 ## Configure

 The plugin comes with several framework integrations.
+Each is imported from its own subpath so unrelated framework tooling is never loaded.

 ### Vue